kahypar/mt-kahypar/README.md

     -h <path-to-graph> --instance-type=graph --input-file-format=<metis/hmetis> -o cut

-Mt-KaHyPar then uses optimized data structures for graph partitioning, which speedups the partitioning time by a factor of two compared to our hypergraph partitioning code.
+Mt-KaHyPar then uses optimized data structures for graph partitioning, which speeds up the partitioning time by a factor of two compared to our hypergraph partitioning code.
 Per default, we expect the input in [hMetis format](FileFormats.md#hmetis-format-for-input-hypergraphs), but you can read graph files in [Metis format](FileFormats.md#metis-format-for-input-graphs) via `--input-file-format=metis`.

 ### Mapping (Hyper)Graphs onto Graphs